CRESS-Surrey/eXtraWidgets/README.md

   ; you can also put buttons on the extra tabs: xw:create-button "setup" [
     xw:set-label "Push me!"
-    xw:set-commands "setup" ; commands are given as strings and only compiled on execution xw:set-y 230
+    xw:set-commands "setup" ; commands, given as strings, are compiled on execution xw:set-y 230
   ]
   ; xw:ask let's you do stuff with multiple widgets at a time